 Having a good credit score increases the likelihood of securing a low-interest loan, meaning you pay less overall.
 In contrast, falling below the range makes it harder to find funding.

-Unfortunately, it isn’t easy to provide a definitive answer as the key credit reference agencies (Call Credit, Equifax, Experian and TransUnion) have independent scoring systems.
+Unfortunately, it isn’t easy to provide a definitive answer or universal credit score as the key credit reference agencies (Call Credit, Equifax, Experian and TransUnion) have independent scoring systems.
 Plus, most lenders adhere to internal guidelines.

 However, a recent Experian report provides some clarity.
 According to their findings, in September 2019 the average credit score was 715 for a new car loan and 662 for a used car loan.
 Despite this, their website categorises someone as “good risk” if their score falls between 881-960.
 The contrast in figures suggests it’s relatively easy to obtain finance even if you fall below the desired limit.